The Massacre

 Sue: Peter Purves’ narration.

-She’s right: the Loose Canon recon we are watching is superb – we can even watch it on our plasma TV without flinching – but we are used to hearing Peter filling in the blanks for us.
-And there are a lot of blanks to fill.
+The MassacreShe’s right.
+The Loose Canon recon is superb – we can even watch it on our plasma TV without flinching – but we’re used to hearing Peter Purves filling in the blanks.
+And there are plenty of them to fill.
 There’s even a half-arsed sword fight that takes place in complete silence.
-A series of captions occasionally run across our television screen, like a Breaking News ticker, but it’s not the same.

-Sue falls asleep.
+Sue falls asleep

-Peter Purves: The Massacre of St. Bartholomew’s Eve episode two…
+Peter Purves: The Massacre of St Bartholomew’s Eve episode two…

 Me: Bollocks.

-Sue: So they all die at the end?
+Sue: So everyone dies at the end?

 Me: Double bollocks.

-Sue: I might be a bit thick but I haven’t got a clue what’s going on.
+The MassacreSue: I might be a bit thick but I haven’t got a clue what’s going on here.
 Who are these people?
-Am I supposed to know what the politic situation is in France at this point in history?
-Do I need to read a Wikipedia entry before we can continue?
+Am I supposed to know what the political situation is in France at this moment in time?
+Do I have to read Wikipedia before we continue?

-The MassacreMe: Don’t worry, I think we’re supposed to identify with Steven’s confusion.
+Me: Don’t worry, I think we’re supposed to identify with Steven’s confusion.

-Sue: That’s the new companion?
+Sue: (Pointing at Anne) She’s the new companion?

 Me: Anne.
 Anne Chaplet.